OWASP/www-project-sbom-forum/tab_contributing.md

 ## Code of Conduct

-We ask that all contributors to The SBOM Forum abide by our [Code of Conduct](https://owasp.org/www-policy/operational/code-of-conduct){:target="_blank"}.
+We ask that all contributors to SBOM Forum abide by our [Code of Conduct](https://owasp.org/www-policy/operational/code-of-conduct){:target="_blank"}.
 This code outlines our expectations for behavior within the project community and helps us maintain a welcoming and inclusive environment for all contributors.

 Thank you for your interest in contributing.
 We appreciate your efforts to help us improve and grow SBOM!